 Structures must be designed to resist the forces imposed by the wind blowing from any direction.
 There are 3 specific concerns to be aware of regarding wind: Speed, Exposure and Enclosure.

-1. Wind Speed: Wind speeds vary greatly depending on a building’s physical location and surrounding geographic area.
+Wind speeds vary greatly depending on a building’s physical location and surrounding geographic area.
 As a result, these loads are imposed by the building codes for the building site within the designated municipality.

-2. Wind Exposure: Wind exposure is determined by the specific location of the structure itself on the site, and what features are near the building.
+Wind exposure is determined by the specific location of the structure itself on the site, and what features are near the building.

-3. Wind Enclosure: Wind enclosure speaks to the effect of wind as determined by the openings on the building itself.
+Wind enclosure speaks to the effect of wind as determined by the openings on the building itself.

 Technically speaking, the snow load refers to and addresses the vertical load induced by the weight of snow, assumed to act on the horizontal projection of the roof of the structure.
 This environmental load varies greatly depending on locality and site conditions.
 Note: Very wet snow 6” deep is equal to one inch of water.
 One inch of water on a square foot of surface weighs five pounds.